By: Nick Janco, NFI Certified Master Hearth Professional

 Some mountable styles also come with adjustable brackets, so you can move the heat around as needed.

-On/Off Switch - A switch is a great, low-cost way to turn your patio heaters on and off.
+A switch is a convenient, low-cost way to turn your patio heaters on and off.
 They can be installed in a wall or surface-mounted.
+For dual-element heaters, you can install a stacked switch to control each heating element independently.

-Smart Home Integration - Some heating controls can be connected to a smart home system.
+Some heating controls can be connected to a smart home system.
 This lets you program heating options, save your preferred settings, and gives you the ability to control the heaters off-site with your mobile device.
-For more information on smart home integration, call our experts at (800) 919-1904.

 Zone heating is a way to group electric patio heaters together into specific heating zones, giving you the ability to adjust the heat output from one or more heaters in a designated area.